On Wednesday, The Consumer Financial Protection Bureau (CFPB) filed a lawsuit against student loan servicer giant, Navient.

 “Navient welcomes clear and well-designed guidelines that all parties can follow, and we had hoped our extensive engagement with the regulators would achieve this objective.
 Instead, the suit improperly seeks to impose penalties on Navient based on new servicing standards applied retroactively and applied only against one servicer.
 The regulator-asserted standards are inconsistent with the Department of Education regulations, and will harm student-loan borrowers, including through higher defaults.”

-Perhaps one of the saddest parts of all this is that Navient, formally Sallie Mae, is made out to be a company who is supposed to help student loan borrowers get out of debt.
+Perhaps one of the saddest parts of all this is that Navient, formally Sallie Mae, is made out to be a company who is supposed to help students with a school loan and bad credit get out of debt.

-But instead, since 2010, Navient has been found to raise interest rates, increase monthly student loan payments, and intentionally hide student loan programs from borrowers who could get help from those programs.
+But instead, since 2010, Navient has been found to raise interest rates, increase monthly student loan payments, private loans for bad credit, and intentionally hide student loan programs from borrowers who could get help from those programs.

 How is that even the slightest bit fair for the borrower?